History of paleontology in the United States: 19th century

 Among the earliest major fossil discoveries in America occurred in Massachusetts during the spring of 1802.
-At that time a boy uncovered a piece of reddish sandstone with bird-like three toed footprints while ploughing on his father's farm in South Hadley.
+At that time a boy named Pliny Moody uncovered a piece of reddish sandstone with bird-like three toed footprints while ploughing on his father's farm in South Hadley.
 This was the first recorded dinosaur footprint discovery in North America.
 A short while later, Lewis and Clark expedition of 1804 through 1806 made several fossil discoveries along its journey, including the first documented fossils from what is now North Dakota.
 However, only a fish jawbone from Iowa remains of the fossils they collected along the way.
 Another significant, but unrelated event from the early 19th century was the 1817 organization of the Lyceum of Natural History of New York by Samuel L. Mitchill.
 In 1869 the American Museum of Natural History was organized out of the Lyceum.

 During the Late 1830s Increase Allen Lapham found a variety of fossils in great abundance in some rocky hills near Milwaukee.
 Lapham sent a sizable sampling of the local fossils to James Hall of New York in 1846.
 Hall began researching the area and in 1862 recognized the local reefs for what they were.
 The Silurian-aged reefs of the Milwaukee area were the first Paleozoic reefs in the world to be described for the scientific literature.

 In 1835 another major dinosaur track find occurred in Massachusetts.
 The town of Greenfield was paving its streets when residents noticed fossil footprints on the sandstone slabs that resembled turkey tracks.
 These rocks were taken from what would turn out to be the most productive dinosaur tracksite in the Connecticut Valley.
 Later that year, word of the find reached Amherst College geology professor Edward Hitchcock.
 Hitchcock spent the rest of the summer traveling through the Connecticut Valley examining the fossil footprints.
 The next year Hitchcock wrote a scientific paper on the fossil footprints of the Connecticut Valley.
 He thought the tracks were made by giant birds.
 In 1858, Hitchcock published again on the Connecticut Valley fossil footprints and still thought of them as bird tracks.

 In 1842, fossils were found on a plantation owned by a man named Judge Creagh.
 Local doctors identified the fossils as belonging to an ancient marine reptile, and called it Basilosaurus.
 However, some of the fossils were shipped to Sir Richard Owen in England.
 After examining the remains Owen realized the bones actually belonged to a whale, rather than a reptile.
 Herman Melville's narrator Ishmael gives an account of the discovery in chapters 104–105 of Moby-Dick (1851).